Proposal for a nanomechanical qubit: Model

 \section{Model}

 We consider a nanomechanical system \cite{armour_classical_2004, blanter_single-electron_2004, chtchelkatchev_charge_2004,clerk_quantum_2005,koch_franck-condon_2005,mozyrsky_intermittent_2006,doiron_electrical_2006,pistolesi_current_2007} based on a suspended carbon nanotube (cf.~\refF{fig1}) similar to those demonstrated by a number of groups \cite{de_bonis_ultrasensitive_2018,khivrich_nanomechanical_2019,blien_quantum_2020,wen_coherent_2020}.
 It has been shown that it is possible to use multiples gates to fine-tune the electrostatic potential along the suspended part of the nanotube \cite{benyamini_real-space_2014,hamo_electron_2016,khivrich_nanomechanical_2019}.
-It is thus possible to form a double-well potential to engineer a double quantum dot (cf.~\refF{fig1}).
+It is thus possible to form a double-well potential to engineer a double quantum dot.
 We consider the case when only two states, each with one excess electron, are energetically accessible \cite{van_der_wiel_electron_2002}, the other states being at higher energy due to the Coulomb interaction.
 The two single-charge states, corresponding to an electron on the left or right dot, are coupled by a hopping term $t/2$.
 Their relative energy difference, $\epsilon$, can be controlled by varying the two gate voltages.
 The two states couple to the nanotube flexural modes.
-By placing the double dot in the center of the nanotube, the coupling of the two charge states with the second (anti-symmetric) mechanical mode is maximized [cf. \refF{fig1}].
-A model Hamiltonian capturing the basic physics of this system can be written down: \beq H={p^2\over 2m}+\frac{m \omegam^2 x^2}{2} + \frac{\epsilon}{2} \sigma_z+\frac{t}{2} \sigma_x - \hbar g \frac{x}{\xzp} \sigma_z \,, \eeq where the first two terms describe the relevant mechanical mode of frequency $\omegam/2\pi$ with effective mass $m$, displacement $x$, momentum $p$, and we have introduced the zero-point quantum fluctuation $\xzp=(\hbar/2m\omegam)^{1/2}$ with $\hbar$ the reduced Planck constant.
-The electronic response has been reduced to a two-level system, where the two Pauli matrices $\sigma_z$ and $\sigma_x$ represent the dot charge energy splitting and inter-dot charge hopping, respectively.
-Finally $\hbar g/\xzp$ is the variation of the force acting on the mechanical mode when the charge switches from one dot to the other.
-The value and sign of $g$ can be tuned over a large range by adjusting the gate voltages \cite{urgell_cooling_2020}.

-In Appendix \ref{Electrostatics} we give a microscopic derivation of the Hamiltonian with the explicit form of the coupling terms.
+By placing the double dot in the center of the nanotube, the coupling of the two charge states with the second (anti-symmetric) mechanical mode is maximized (cf.~\refF{fig1}).